-Working as one collective body, UCA continues to draw strength from its vast pool of experience, expertise and resources to empower Members with the skills to provide an enriched university experience in a safe and inclusive environment.
-Whilst ongoing COVID lockdowns and border closures preclude meeting in person for UCA's annual Forum, we are excited to present our Forum online.
+Working as one collective body, UCA draws strength from its vast pool of experience, expertise and resources to empower Members with the skills to provide an enriched university experience in a safe and inclusive environment.
+Whilst ongoing COVID lockdowns and border closures precluded meeting in person, we were excited to present our Forum online.

-Over the space of two days, sessions are designed to allow Members to gather together in their own States/Chapters to share keynote addresses on innovations in youth mental health, the changing landscape of graduate employment and changing cultures and attitudes to prevent sexual violence.
-Keynote addresses will be augmented by Member presentations and are designed to allow time for discussion.
+Over the space of two days, sessions were designed to allow Members to gather together in their own States/Chapters to share keynote addresses on innovations in youth mental health, the changing landscape of graduate employment and changing cultures and attitudes to prevent sexual violence.
+Keynote addresses were augmented by Member presentations and were designed to allow time for discussion.